TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 ## 4. Termination

-I reserve the right to ban, report, or otherwise refuse service, use projects that requires minimal information in order to function, and contribute to any project that I have control over to people who are posting harmful and hateful content based on [information listed in section 1](#1-no-tracking) and violations of the code of conduct directly, insulting or harassing people, etc.
-And indirectly, harassing contributes offsite, incite violence that may cause harm to the project, etc. These include but not limited to the following
+I reserve the right to ban, report, or otherwise refuse service, using projects that requires minimal information in order to function, and contributing to any project that I have control over.
+If people are violating the code of conduct directly, insulting or harassing people, etc. Indirectly, harassing contributes offsite, inciting violence that may cause harm to the project, etc. Or people who are posting harmful and hateful content based on [information listed in section 1](#1-no-tracking) These include but not limited to the following contents:
-contents:

-- Xenophobic
+- Alt/Far-Right
-- Transphobic
+- Anti-LGBTQ+
 - NAZI
+- Q-Anon
+- Racist
 - Sexist
-- Anti-LGBTQ+
-- Alt/Far-Right
+- Transphobic
-- Q-Anon
+- Xenophobic

 ## 5. No Warranty